KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/overview/howto.md

 Currently, it is not possible to export/display KOLIBRI Cloud Charts to another website.
 Consider periodically load the measurement data from the KOLIBRI Cloud API, store it in a (online) data base.
 Users have good experience with solutions like <https://grafana.com/> (demo: <https://play.grafana.org/)> where it is possible to export an IFrame.
 There are many such platforms (Prometheus, Kibana, …).
-It is even possible to use „Google Spreadsheet“ as a "database" and visualization tool.
+It is even possible to use "Google Spreadsheet" as a "database" and visualization tool.
 Here an older demo from 2017: <http://www.gsmdata.ch/Lora/Leo5SwisscomTestModule.html>

 ## How to build an own Web App / Mobile App with KOLIBRI Cloud?